radish-bdd/radish/docs/commandline.rst

 Run - Specify Feature files
 ---------------------------

-All arguments which doesn't belong to any command line switch are interpreted as Feature files or Feature file locations.
+All arguments which do not belong to any command line switch are interpreted as Feature files or Feature file locations.
 If the argument is a directory all files ending with ``.feature`` will be run.
 It's possible to mix files and
 directories: